STIVVVV/Whack-A-Mole/README.md

 # Whack-A-Mole
-Basic whack a mole game made with javascript.
+Basic whack a mole game made with JavaScript.